smith-nekrald/sea-cpp-src/README.md

 5. Null allotment strategy.
 No allotments, and at expected initialization no spot market in the future.
 Described in `strategy/null/null_allotment_strategy.h`

 Inner organization is better described with Doxygen-based documentation.

+## Evaluation Entities

+The evaluation process is implemented inside `evaluation`.
+The entity `Estimator` defined in `estimator.h` accounts for the estimated upper bound.
+The header `statistics.h` accounts for the information about peformance accumulated during evaluation on a single trajectory, and introduces the structure `Statistics`.

+The rest of the launcing entities have the following backgrounds.
+The `Evaluator` defined in `evaluator.h` is responsible for evaluating single algorithm on single market data instance.
+The `Launcher` entity defined in `launcher.h` evaluates multiple algorithms on different market data instances, by calling `Evaluator` multiple times.
+Finally, `Analyzer` entity from `analyzer.h` performs the analysis of the result: builds confidence intervals, outputs summary of the results.

+There is another component in the group of evaluation entity, `Validator` defined in `sense/validator.h`.
+This entity is reponsible for verifying common sense of the requests.

 ## Acknowledgements